specs-feup/extended-task-graph/README.md

     //...
     "dependencies": {
         "@specs-feup/clava": "3.0.1",
-        "clava-code-transformations": "^1.0.0",
+        "extended-task-graph": "^1.0.0",
         //...
   },
   //...
 }
 ```

-Then, make sure you run `npm install` on both your project and on the parent `clava-workspace` folder.
+4. In your own project, you can begin to use both the Clava API and the ETG for your own purposes.
 You can check the examples in [this folder](https://github.com/specs-feup/extended-task-graph/tree/main/test/simple-use-cases) to see how to use the ETG API in your own scripts.
+You can run these examples examples by going to the `extended-task-graph` directory and running `npm run`, which lists the command required for each use case (e.g., `npm run simple:etg` generates an ETG for a provided edge detection application).

 ### Outputs